youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Corollaries

-- Our estimates show that roughly 30% of the US population will have been infected by the SARS-CoV-2 virus by the end of 2021.
+- Our estimates show that roughly 30% of the US population (100 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 Translating this to deaths, we believe that the final US COVID-19 death toll will be roughly 400,000 to 600,000 reported deaths, with 500,000 deaths being the best estimate.
 This estimate may change if the assumptions presented above are no longer true (e.g. deaths will be lower if vaccine rollout is faster than expected; deaths will be higher if the efficacy is lower than expected).

 ## Questions?
 Comments?
 Feedback?